 2. Don't forget to appoint an electrician early on

-You will need an electrician for any rewiring, lighting schemes and the addition of an electric shower or shower pump.
+You will need to find an electrician for any rewiring, lighting schemes and the addition of an electric shower or shower pump.
 Chat to one before any building or plumbing work starts so they can plan their jobs into the schedule.

 Make sure you choose a registered electrician as you will get additional protection should something go wrong.
 The approved schemes and regulations around electrical installations differ between England and Wales, Scotland and Northern Ireland, but you can find a comprehensive list of registered electricians in your area by going to electricalsafetyfirst.org.uk.